egzumer/uv-k5-firmware-custom/README.md

 ```
 1. Download and install "gcc-arm-none-eabi-10.3-2021.10-win32.exe" from https://developer.arm.com/downloads/-/gnu-rm
 2. Download and install "gnu_make-3.81.exe" from https://gnuwin32.sourceforge.net/packages/make.htm
+3. You may (or not) need to manualy add gcc path to you OS environment PATH, ie C:\Program Files (x86)\GNU Arm Embedded Toolchain\10 2021.10\bin
-3. You may (or may not) need to reboot your PC after installing the above
+4. You may (or not) need to reboot your PC after installing the above
 ```

 Then you can run 'win_make.bat' from the directory you saved this source code too.